Probing initial isocurvature perturbation with 21cm one-point statistics: Results

 \subsection{Realistic observational situation}

 We next consider a more realistic observational situation.
 At the native 1.5 Mpc resolution of our simulations, pixel-level instrumental noise dominates and completely swamps higher-order statistics such as skewness.
 To mitigate this, we smooth our 21cm maps to a 12 Mpc scale, roughly matching the SKA beam.
 This averaging reduces the noise floor by combining many noisy pixels, restoring sensitivity to the cosmic signal on the scales where the array is most effective.
 Tests with alternative smoothing scales confirm that the qualitative behavior of the variance and skewness evolution is robust, although smaller smoothing scales retain more small-scale information at the expense of higher noise.
+To explicitly assess the impact of smoothing, Appendix Fig. \ref{fig:appendix_smoothing_scan} shows the redshift evolution of the variance and skewness for $R_{\rm smooth}$=3, 6, 12, and 15 Mpc.
+We find that the qualitative evolution of both statistics is robust to smoothing.
+Increasing the smoothing scale mainly reduces their amplitudes, while the overall redshift trends and the locations of the main features remain broadly unchanged.
 We also include SKA-level thermal noise in the smoothed maps and compute the resulting variance and skewness, as shown in Fig.~\ref{fig:instrument_noise}.

 Even after smoothing, the skewness uncertainty exhibits a pronounced bump around \( z \sim 10 \), in contrast to the smoothly varying errors reported by \citet{2014MNRAS.443.3090W}.
 This feature can be understood from the error propagation of the skewness estimator,